Individual authorizations for articles and managed documents

 Knowledge for everyone - but not everything for everyone!
 In this post, they get tips on how and when to use SmartStash audiences / permissions for individual items and managed documents.

-What you need to know about permissions and managed audiences in SmartStash
+What you need to know about authorizations and "Managed audiences" in SmartStash

 You probably already know that a stash may be necessary per department, per location, or due to other company structures.
 Like for example different management areas: Quality Management, Environmental Management or Risk Management.